HL7/fhir-shorthand/input/pagecontent/reference.md

 ### FSH Projects

 A fundamental organizing construct is the FSH project, which defines the set of FSH items to be considered together.
 Typically, one FSH project equates to one FHIR Implementation Guide (IG).
-The necessary parts of a FSH project are as follows:
+The parts of a FSH project are as follows:

 #### Canonical URL

 Each project MUST have an associated canonical URL, used for constructing canonical URLs for items created in the project.
 It is up to implementations to decide how this association is made.

-#### FSH Items
+#### Items

-A FSH project SHALL contain one or more [FSH items](#fsh-items).
+A FSH project SHALL contain one or more [FSH items](#fsh-items) used to represent and create FHIR artifacts.
 FSH items can exist in various formats, for example, in text files, databases, or web forms.
 It is up to implementations to define the association between FSH items and FSH projects.
 The order of items, regardless of format, SHALL NOT affect the interpretation of those items.

 Text files containing FSH items MUST use the **.fsh** extension.
 Items from all files in one project SHALL be considered globally pooled for the purposes of FSH.
 Changing the order of items within a **.fsh** file or moving FSH items between files SHALL NOT affect the interpretation of the content.

 #### FHIR Version